infracost/docs/docs/multi_project/config_file.md

 ---
-slug: /config_file
+slug: config_file
-title: Multi-project config
+title: Config file
 ---

 We recommend that you create an `infracost.yml` file in each of your terraform project repos using [this example](https://github.com/infracost/infracost/blob/master/infracost-example.yml).
 This file can be passed to Infracost using the `--config-file` option.
 This flag should not be confused with the `--usage-file` option that is used to define resource [usage](/docs/usage_based_resources) estimates.